vippsas/webhooks-api/api-guide.md

 ## Partner Webhooks

-As a partner you can access endpoints with your usual key, client id and secret, without MSN.
+As a partner, you can access endpoints with your usual key, client id, and secret, without MSN.
 Any webhooks registered by a partner will trigger for the subscribed events from ANY merchant registered the given partner.